Mythra/sash/sash-libs/sash-parse/README.md

 # Sash-Parse #

 sash-parse is a full CLI argument parser built in bash.
 Meant to be a rather simplistic parser that feels famaliar to an end user.
+This was originally built because Mac OS-X "getopt" does not support "long" flags (e.g. flags that begin with: `--`).
+Not to mention getopt is generally clunky to work with.

 An example of all the flag types we support with sash-parse are below: